- Optimizely X Full Stack

 If you're familiar with Optimizely X Web, Full Stack projects share many of the same concepts.
 Both include similar experiment configuration options, including variations, events, metrics, attributes, and audiences.
 They also share account management features such as collaborators, permissions, single sign-on, and two-factor authentication.

-Here’s how Full Stack projects are different from Web projects:
+Here’s how Full Stack projects are different from Optimizely X Web projects:

 For Full Stack projects, you specify a primary language for developing experiments.
-This is the language of the application or service you're experimenting in.
+This is the language of the application or service you're testing.

 Full Stack projects don’t include the Visual Editor.
 Full Stack projects are designed to allow you to run experiments in any application or service you're developing.
 Use them to create experiments as flags in the application code and launch them with the regular code deploy process instead of creating experiments with a Visual Editor.